Therapeutic Gastroscopy OesophagoGastroDuodenoscopy and dilatation

 For more information please see: www.ulh.nhs.uk/services/endoscopy

-The aim of this leaflet is to help you make a choice about having a gastroscopy and dilatation of your food pipe (oesophagus).
+The aim of this patient information is to help you make a choice about having a gastroscopy and dilatation of your food pipe (oesophagus).
 This is also known as therapeutic gastroscopy.
-The leaflet describes how the procedure is carried out and explains the benefits and risks.
+The booklet describes how the procedure is carried out and explains the benefits and risks.

 It is important that you follow the instructions given about stopping food and drink before the test.
 If you do not, you may find that your procedure has to be rearranged and you may have to return on another day.